patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   ./install_bluemix_cli
   ```

-3. Issue the following command to download the **ICP CLI** from your ICP instance (insert the IP address of your master node)
+3. Run the following command to download the **ICP CLI** from your ICP instance (insert the IP address of your master node):

   ```
   cd /tmp